ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 	 - Ship Units array is passed in HTTP POST request to Function app _"add-order-release-tag"_

 	 - In the function, attribute "tag1" is set as Order's original order release Id.
-For each ship unit the an incrementing counter is appended to the following fields -
+For each ship unit the an incrementing counter is appended to the following fields ( domain name is retained)

 	   shipUnit->shipUnitBeanData-> shipUnitXid,shipUnitGid ;